Abohte/YogaStore/README.md

 # Yoga Store

-Simple Ruby program made during the first week of the 9-week Codaisseur Academy.
+Simple Ruby program made during week 1 of the 9-week Codaisseur Academy.

 Making this program was an exercise in getting to know loops and iteration in Ruby.